wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 3.7.3 =
+* Added ability to downgrade a paid license to free.

 = 3.7.2 =
 * Fixed issue that caused locked out IP's to not appear, or to appear with incorrect "locked out until" time.